Ansh2625/Parking-Lot-System/README.md

 - It is used to define a group of interchangeable algorithms and choose one at runtime. <br>
 - In this project, PaymentStrategy is used to support multiple payment methods like Cash, CreditCard, UPI.
 PaymentService uses the chosen one at runtime. <br>
 - Advantage - Flexible & Interchangeable logic. <br>

+### Singleton Design Patter <br>
+- It ensures that only one instance of the class is created in the entire application.
+Must handle Multithreading case. <br>
+- In this project, PaymentService is implemented as Singleton class to maintain a single instance of it across the system. <br>
+- Advantage - Shared instance, Global access. <br>